My Dinner

 Ingredients

-- 100 g ground nuts 3.5 oz /about 1 cup - either ground almonds (affiliate link), hazelnut or walnuts or a blend of those nuts.
+• 100 g ground nuts either ground almonds (affiliate link), hazelnut or walnuts or a blend of those nuts.

 To decorate

-- 8 teaspoon vanilla sugar 2 packs, or 0.8 oz - or use the pulp of one vanilla bean (affiliate link) - see below for notes
+• 8 teaspoon vanilla sugar or use the pulp of one vanilla bean (affiliate link) - see below for notes

 Instructions

-- If you plan to use a vanilla bean (affiliate link): slice open the vanilla bean (affiliate link) lengthwise and remove the pulp and mix it with the ground nuts.
-(Keep the vanilla bean (affiliate link) to make homemade vanilla sugar for your next German baking experience)
+• If you plan to use a vanilla bean (affiliate link), slice it open lengthwise, remove the pulp, and mix it with the ground nuts.
+(Keep the vanilla bean (affiliate link) to make homemade vanilla sugar p11)

-- Separate the eggs.
+• Separate the eggs.
 Create a mound with flour, sugar, and ground nuts.
-(I used hazelnuts in the example).
-On the top create a little crater and then add in egg yolks.
-Now cube the cold butter and add on top of the ingredients.
+Create a little crater on the top and then add egg yolks.
+Now, cube the cold butter and add it to the top of the ingredients.

-- With ideally "cold" hands you knead the ingredients to a smooth dough.
+• Using “cold” hands, knead the ingredients to a smooth dough.
 (At first, the dough will feel very crumbly and dry.
-Do not despair, it will come together in time, and if you are struggling add 1 teaspoon of water at a time.
+Do not despair; it will come together in time, and if you are struggling, add 1 teaspoon of water at a time.
 You do not want to knead the dough for too long, as you want to avoid it becoming too chewy or elastic.)

-- Once the dough has come together, wrap it in cling film and place it in the fridge for at least 30 minutes.
-This will allow the butter to cool down again and makes the dough easier to shape.
+• Once the dough has come together, wrap it in cling film and place it in the fridge for at least 30 minutes.
+This will allow the butter to cool down again and make the dough easier to shape.

-- After the chilling time, divide the dough into 2 parts.
-Roll them each into approximately 30 cm/ 12 inch rolls and then slice them into 1 cm pieces.
+• After cooling, divide the dough into 2 parts.
+Roll them each into approximately 30 cm/ 12-inch rolls and then slice them into 1 cm pieces.
 Roll each piece into an 8-10 cm / 3-4 inches long roll with tapered ends.
 Carefully bend them into crescent form and place them onto the baking tray.

 Notes